raphw/byte-buddy/README.md

 ```

 from your shell and Byte Buddy is cloned and built on your machine.
 Byte Buddy is currently tested for the
-[*OpenJDK*](http://openjdk.java.net/) versions 6 and 7 and the *Oracle JDK* versions 7 and8 using Travic CI.
+[*OpenJDK*](http://openjdk.java.net/) versions 6 and 7 and the *Oracle JDK* versions 7 and 8 using Travis CI.
 Please
 use GitHub's [issue tracker](https://github.com/raphw/byte-buddy/issues) for reporting bugs.
 When committing code,
 please provide test cases that prove the functionality of your features or that demonstrate a bug fix.
 Furthermore,
 make sure you are not breaking any existing test cases.
 If possible, please take the time to write some documentation.
-For feature requests or general feedback, you can also use the issue tracker.
+For feature requests or general feedback, you can also use the [issue tracker]](https://github.com/raphw/byte-buddy/issues)
+or contact us on [our mailing list](https://groups.google.com/forum/#!forum/byte-buddy).

 [![Build Status](https://travis-ci.org/raphw/byte-buddy.png)](https://travis-ci.org/raphw/byte-buddy) [![Coverage Status](https://coveralls.io/repos/raphw/byte-buddy/badge.png?branch=master)](https://coveralls.io/r/raphw/byte-buddy?branch=master)